Dollah Salleh

 Dollah Salleh (born 10 October 1963) is a Malaysian football coach and former player.
 He is well-known to MSL fans as Pablo Dollah.
-One of Malaysia's most decorated players, he has also been manager of Malaysia's national team.
+One of Malaysia's most decorated players, he has also coached the Malaysia national football team.

 Playing career

 Dollah was one of Malaysia's top footballers in the 1980s and 90s.
 With striking partner Zainal Abidin Hassan, the two were regarded as the twin strikers by fans.
 Dollah first played in Malaysian football in 1982.
 At that time he represented Johor, which was one of the teams in the semi-pro era.
 When Dollah joined Selangor in 1987, a new twin striker was born after the era of Hassan Sani and James Wong.
 He and Zainal became a fierce striking duo for both Selangor and the Malaysia national team.
 In 1991, he left Selangor to join Pahang with Zainal and Singapore football star Fandi Ahmad where they created a 'dream team', winning both the league and Malaysia Cup in 1992.

 With the national team, Dollah won the gold medal at the 1989 Southeast Asian Games.
 He also helped the national team to won the 1993 Merdeka Tournament by beating South Korea 3–1.
 Dollah also played in the first edition of ASEAN Football Championship, where the national team reached the final of the competition but lost 0–1 to Thailand.
 He also played for the Malaysia national futsal team, and was on the squad that took part in the 1996 FIFA Futsal World Championship in Spain.
 Dollah retired as a player after the 1998 season ended, last playing for Negeri Sembilan.
 Overall, Dollah had total 81 caps with 33 international goals for Malaysia.
-He has also been a influence on players such as Safee Sali and LJ Green.
+He has also been an influence on players such as Safee Sali and LJ Green.